← Back to documentation

 I lost a bunch of samples once when experimenting with firmware.
 Never again.
 This was one of the first features I built.
 Full device backup in about 2 minutes.

-Back up individual projects or your entire device.
+Back up individual projects or your entire device, samples and project data included.
 Restore to the same device or a different one.
 Everything is preserved exactly as it was.
+A progress bar shows you exactly where things are at during the backup.

 Backup & Restore interface showing device management options with backup type selection and project options